 Borah Peak lies in the Lost River Mountain Range of the Challis National Forest.
 At 12,662 feet, it is Idaho’s highest peak and is usually called “Mount Borah,” or just “Borah” by Idahoans.

 Want to climb Mount Borah?
 Well, this page presents an overview of Mount Borah’s climbing routes and provides links to pages where the routes are covered in more detail.
 These website pages augment the information for Mount Borah that starts on Page 270 of Idaho – A Climbing Guide.
 For general information about Mount Borah, please visit the peak’s main information page.

 …and have YOU pioneered a route on Mount Borah that you would like to share with the climbing community?
 Please let us know here.

 Mount Borah South Routes

-The standard Southwest (Chicken Out) Ridge approach up Mt Borah is the most popular route in Idaho.
+The Standard Southwest (Chicken-Out) Ridge approach up Mount Borah is the most popular route in Idaho.
 This route gains over 5,300 feet in less than 4 miles and follows a well-worn trail most of the way to the summit.
 This route is Class 3, if one sticks to the easiest path, but offers a number of variations that are a little harder.
-In late summer and fall, this route is usually dry and requires no special climbing gear.
-When snow covered, the route may require an ice axe, crampons and a rope.
+In late Summer and Fall, this route is usually dry and requires no special climbing gear.
+When snow-covered, the route may require an ice axe, crampons and a rope.
 Helmets are always a good idea, and hiking poles are useful for the steep descent and for crossing the col/snow bridge when it’s covered with snow.
 The descent is via the same route.

 South Couloir.
 Grade III, 5.7